Opposition to mui tsai: Other Settlements: Macau and Malaysia

-Macau initially saw the rise of the Mui Tsai system in the 16th century similarly to mainland China in impoverished situations.
-Anti-Mui Tsai activism rose after the intervention of the Mandarins.
-However, Anti-Mui Tsai Activism became more active in later years when targeting the still existing practices of Mui Tsai and human trafficking in mainland China.
-The spread of Mui Tsai to other parts of Asia and the world through Chinese diaspora aided in its abolition, and in raising the awareness of the wider issue of child welfare.
-Similarly to the Mui Tsai tradition in the Chinese countryside, the system took to poorer provinces that existed more in the 19th and 20th centuries.
+Macau initially saw the rise of the mui tsai system in the 16th century similarly to mainland China in impoverished situations.
+Anti-mui tsai activism rose after the intervention of the Mandarins.
+However, opposition to mui tsai became more widespread in later years when targeting the still existing practices of mui tsai and human trafficking in mainland China.
+The spread of mui tsai to other parts of Asia and the world through Chinese diaspora aided in its abolition, and in raising the awareness of the wider issue of child welfare.
+Similarly to the mui tsai tradition in the Chinese countryside, the system took to poorer provinces that existed more in the 19th and 20th centuries.

 United States

 At the start 19th Century Sino-U.S. maritime relations began the immigration of Chinese people to America and the starting of Chinese American communities.
 Most early Chinese immigrants to the United States borrowed money from their relatives and used the bulk of their savings at home for their journey.
-Although some had communities to work and make money in, poverty was not at all uncommon in early Chinese American communities.
-This environment of poor and culture shocked Chinese immigrants made a breeding ground for the Mui tsai system.
-Interest and activism for human rights was not very evident at the time of the Mui Tsai system's American start, especially in immigrant communities.
-Human rights as a topic in America would not take off until the 1900s leaving Mui Tsai out of public common knowledge.
-These Immigrant communities had little to no access to education and political voice, hindering their ability to bring Mui Tsai and systematic slavery with in their communities into public eye if so desired.
-Also, activists within other areas, such as feminism, would struggle to understand and communicate with communities still practicing Mui Tsai into the 20th century.
-The overall cultural attitude within Mui Tsai practicing communities would isolate the issue from intervention.
-When both Christians and Protestants began targeting Mui Tsai in San Francisco, the issue of this kind of child slavery became more recognized by non-Chinese American communities.
+Although some had communities to work and make money in, poverty was common in early Chinese-American communities.
+This environment of poor and culture shocked Chinese immigrants made a breeding ground for the mui tsai system.
+Interest and activism for human rights was not very evident at the time of the mui tsai system's American start, especially in immigrant communities.
+Human rights as a topic in America would not take off until the 1900s leaving mui tsai out of public common knowledge.
+These immigrant communities had little to no access to education and political voice, hindering their ability to bring mui tsai and systematic slavery with in their communities into public eye if so desired.
+Also, activists within other areas, such as feminism, would struggle to understand and communicate with communities still practicing mui tsai into the 20th century.
+The overall cultural attitude within mui tsai practicing communities would isolate the issue from intervention.
+When both Christians and Protestants began targeting mui tsai in San Francisco, the issue of this kind of child slavery became more recognized by non-Chinese American communities.
 Into the late 1900s Chinese American communities and people gained better socioeconomic status, weakening the tradition as 2nd and 3rd generation Chinese Americans would not carry on the system and tradition.
-Today the Anti Mui Tsai Activism and human trafficking reaches the United States in international human rights discussion.
+Today the opposition to mui tsai and human trafficking reaches the United States in international human rights discussion.